tStat-Services/terms-of-service/README.md

 tStat may change these Terms from time to time.

 Your continued use of the Service after changes are posted constitutes:
-  I. Your acknowledgment of the modified Terms; and II.
-Your agreement to abide by and be bound by the modified Terms.
+  1. Your acknowledgment of the modified Terms; and
+  2. Your agreement to abide by and be bound by the modified Terms.
 Failure to abide by the modified Terms may result in blacklist from all tStat services